thechubbypanda/larrys-escape/README.md

 - Start with a weapon that can stun them
 - Find gun that can actually kill them later
 - Gun spawns randomly in one of 3 levels at some point

+### STEALTH GAME

+- In light, enemies can see you
+- Shooting makes light
+- Actual reason for proper AI as before